 The best cloud HRIS systems not only allow for integration with your core ERP, they are built for it.
 For example, a cloud ERP system manages a wide range of day-to-day business activities and is built to integrate a multitude of disparate business processes.
 By unifying cross-business data, ERPs provide a single source of truth and ensure reliable data integrity.
 So when your core HR processes and HRIS are integrated with the speed and analytical capacity of a modern AI-powered ERP – you get the best of both worlds.

 Explore core HR in the cloud

-Learn why organizations are moving their core HR functions to the cloud.
+Learn why organisations are moving their core HR functions to the cloud.

 HRIS examples in action

-Just a few years ago, it was mostly the largest organizations that made use of HRIS solutions.
-But as integrated cloud-based systems grow in popularity, it becomes increasingly feasible for smaller – and growing – organizations to leverage the benefits and efficiencies of an HRIS.
+Just a few years ago, it was mostly the largest organisations that made use of HRIS solutions.
+But as integrated cloud-based systems grow in popularity, it becomes increasingly feasible for smaller – and growing – organisations to leverage the benefits and efficiencies of an HRIS.

 Here are some examples of companies that have succeeded with SAP SuccessFactors solutions to streamline HR processes.

 - Growmark has been serving farming businesses across the United States and Canada for over 20 years – with a diverse and widely disbursed workforce.
 They have used SAP SuccessFactors solutions to integrate and automate processes across the entire employee lifecycle.
 As a result, GROWMARK can run efficient HR processes and attract and nurture the talent it needs to help its customers succeed.